AckerApple/bind-sql-string/README.md

     FROM   SomeTable st
     WHERE  st.SomeNumberColumn > :someNumberValue
     AND    st.SomeStringColumn = :someStringValue
     AND    st.SomeDate BETWEEN :startDate AND :endDate
+    AND    st.SomeOtherColumn<:someNumberValue
+    AND    st.SomInColumn IN (:someStringValue,'B','C')
-    AND    st.SomeOtherColumn < :someNumberValue
+    AND    st.SomeOtherColumn = 2+:someStringValue
+    AND    st.SomeStringArg = 'keep this '':binding'''
 `;

 const bindings = {